 But for sheer devastation, few things I’ve read actually made me weep like Jaquandor’s recollection of a particular day.

 The Beach Boys An Introduction to “SMiLE Sessions”, released this month.
 It’s great seeing Mike Love, Al Jardine, Bruce Johnston and Brian Wilson on the same page.

 Michelle Shocked – Quality of Mercy (version)

-Evanier also found The Lambeth Walk as performed by Adolf Hitler and a batch of Nazi soldiers, which reported had Joseph Goebbels running, screaming from the room in anger.
-In fact, there are about a dozen version of this song on his blog this month.
+Evanier also found The Lambeth Walk as performed by Adolf Hitler and a batch of Nazi soldiers, which reportedly had Joseph Goebbels running, screaming from the room in anger.
+In fact, there are about a dozen versions of this song on his blog this month.

 SamuraiFrog linked to Life Is a Rock (But the Radio Rolled Me) by Reunion.
 What caught my eye, though, were the initial visuals, which I recognized INSTANTLY from a commercial for Country Corn Flakes; I knew that ad by heart, I’m afraid.

 American expat linguist Lynneguist, now in the UK, lists the untranslatables, those British and American English terms that don’t travel well across the pond.
-I made a comment, and a word I used was a jumping off point for even more discussion.
+I made a comment, and a word I used as a jumping-off point for even more discussion.